When a child you love is in the hospital, you may feel a wide range of emotions and want answers to many different questions.

 You can reach the hospital chaplain at (801) 662-3782 during the day.
 For help during evenings and weekends, call the Spiritual Care team pager at (801) 914-7948 and enter your phone number at the beep.
 Someone will return your call.

-Our chapel is open 24 hours a day, 7 days a week for anyone in need of some medication and prayer.
+Our chapel is open 24 hours a day, 7 days a week for anyone in need of some meditation and prayer.
 It’s located at the north end of the Third Level.

 The Church of Jesus Christ of Latter-Day Saints Branch